Using the ULAT for Remote Instruction

-Prior to each class, have students study at home the lessons outlined in the schedule found in number 2 above.
+Prior to each class, have students study at home the lessons you assign for that class.
 If an instructional video exists, insist that students watch the video as it will give them the instruction the remote teacher will not have time to provide.

 Oral interaction, particularly early in the students’ language learning experience is indispensable.
 Students who do not become comfortable with frequent oral interaction in the first year of study will almost invariably never attain fluency.

 The keys to encouraging oral participation are first-person sharing and accountability.
 These two elements are described in great detail in the ebook “In Other Words”.
 (If you have never read these two chapters, it is strongly encouraged that you do so at this time.)